Former Afghanistan war prisoner Bergdahl questioned in army probe

 Dahl is charged with trying to find out how Bergdahl came to be away from his post and captured by the Taliban.
 He will take into consideration Bergdahl's explanation, along with information from others, and make recommendations on whether the former prisoner broke any military laws.

-Bergdahl was assigned a desk job at the Texas military base after completing counselling and a reintegration programme.
+Bergdahl was assigned a desk job at the Texas military base after completing counseling and a reintegration program.

 (Reporting by Laura Zuckerman in Salmon, Idaho; Editing by Sharon Bernstein and Clarence Fernandez)